 A threat model refers to online situations a person commonly encounters in that will compromise their privacy and security.
 Each person’s threat model is unique, as unique as our fingerprints.
 While many of us use many of the same websites and services, we all have parts of our online lives that are unique to us.
 Before selecting a VPN, it’s worthwhile to understand your own threat model:

-A common model: “I use a lot of free WiFi”
+A common threat model: “I use a lot of free WiFi”

 Be a Savvy Consumer

-We avoid making specific, product-biased recommendations here but we’re happy to offer some guidance on how to make your own choice.
+I typically avoid making specific, product-biased recommendations but am always happy to offer some guidance on how to make your own choice.
+Oh, okay, fine.
+Here’s two I know, have used, and trust:

 Be aware that too many VPN services make false claims that their services provide complete anonymity, foolproof security, bypass all censorship, bulletproof streaming, and more malarky.
 However, the technical capabilities and limitations of VPNs are well known.
 Any provider that claims otherwise is either lying with intention to mislead you or doesn’t fully understand what they’re selling.